gksoriginals/GopikrishnanSasikumar/README.md

 - Type down your query :keyboard:
 - Remember to include code/error logs :bug:
 - Click the green button in bottom right :cowboy_hat_face:
-- I will be replying mostly in weekends :smiley:
+- I will reply mostly in weekends :smiley: